helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 [unresolved]: #unresolved-questions

 Integrating this design with a beaconing / receive focused reward structure is required.
-This could be HIP 15 or an alternative.
+This could be [HIP 15](https://github.com/helium/HIP/blob/master/0015-beaconing-rewards.md) or an alternative.

 Tuning of the chain variables, specifically per H3 resolution target and maximum densities.
 Initial analysis shows that scaling target/max densities linearly with area means only the highest resolution thresholds actually apply.
-Its suggested to consider a set of (N, Density_tgt, Density_max) for at least resolution 8-3.
+It is suggested to consider a set of (N, Density_tgt, Density_max) for at least resolution 8-3.
 My proposed initial chain variables are as follows.
 Note keys under `res_vars` are the hex resolutions:

     "res_vars": {
       "4": {"N":  1, "density_tgt": 250, "density_max": 800},